 Secrets of Associate Productivity 2: Do Higher Salaries Increase Productivity?
-What’s the right combination of ‘Carrot’ and ‘Stick’?
+What’s the Right Combination of ‘Carrot’ and ‘Stick’?

 Productivity is a hot topic for law firms.
 Uncovering what the most productive firms are doing differently promises to help firms maximize their revenues, without needing to hire more people or increase prices for clients.